projectsbyif/data-permissions-catalogue/_patterns/opt-out-to-remove-consent.md

   - url: /images/opt-out-to-remove-consent.svg

 examples:
-  - name: Do Not Track
+  - title: Do Not Track
     url: https://en.wikipedia.org/wiki/Do_Not_Track
     description: a setting in browsers that helps prevent cross-website tracking.
 Some browsers have Do Not Track turned on by default.
 ---